pluralsight/guides/in-review/microsoft-net/using-angular-2-with-asp-net-core/article.md

 ![Creating Empty ASP.NET Core Application](https://i2.wp.com/www.mithunvp.com/wp-content/uploads/2016/01/aspnetcore.png?w=476)

-I used Visual Studio 2015 Community Edition Update 3(Must update), TypeScript 2.0 (must), latest NPM, Gulp.
+I used Visual Studio 2015 Community Edition Update 3, TypeScript 2.0, latest NPM, Gulp.
+For Visual Studio and TypeScript, I suggest that you use the same versions that I use in this guide.

 # Step 2: Configure ASP.NET Core to serve Static Files
-ASP.NET Core is designed as pluggable framework to include and use only necessary packages, instead of including too many initial stuff.
+ASP.NET Core is designed as pluggable framework to include and use only necessary packages, instead of including too many modules initially.

-Lets create HTML file named “index.html” under wwwroot folder.
+Let's create an HTML file named `index.html` under `wwwroot` folder.

-Right click on wwwroot folder, Add New Item and create index.html file.
+Right click on `wwwroot` folder, `Add New Item` and create the `index.html` file.
 This HTML page will act as default page.
 ```C#
 <html>
 <head>